scipy-conference/scipy_proceedings/papers/qiita_development_team/qiita_development_team.rst

 fungi, and unicellular eukaryotes, in ecological communities has been extensively studied ([Atr11]_, [Atr06]_).
-As the costs of analytical techniques such as DNA sequencing have continued their dramatic decline and samples become relatively easy to collect, deeper and broader analyses have begun to characterize the potent effects that microbial communities can impart on both host-associated ([Atr07]_, [Atr03]_) and environmental ([Atr09]_) health.
+As the costs of analytical techniques such as DNA sequencing have continued their dramatic decline and samples become relatively easy to collect, large volumes of data and new data types have allowed for the characterization of the potent effects that microbial communities can impart on both host-associated ([Atr07]_, [Atr03]_) and environmental ([Atr09]_) health.
 The myriad techniques that can be used to characterize each individual sample allow researchers to understand these communities in previously unattainable detail, but also pose new challenges for integrating the results from multiple levels of observational data into a coherent picture.
 These techniques are colloquially called “omics” techniques and allow researchers to study the entire collections of genes (genomics), gene transcripts (transcriptomics), proteins (proteomics), and metabolites (metabolomics) represented in samples.

-The genome of an organism is the set of genes that the organism possesses; the “metagenome” of a group of organisms is the union of the genomes in the group.
+The genome of an organism is all of its genetic material; the “metagenome” of an environmental sample is the union of all of the genomes present in the sample.
 Since the genome of an organism defines the organism’s biological capabilities, metagenomic analysis allows researchers to approach the question of what are the organisms in a sample capable of doing, collectively?
-When a metagenomic analysis is performed, the metagenome is fragmented into small pieces, sequenced in a massively parallel fashion, and genes are identified by comparison to references containing known genes.
+Current techniques for performing metagenomic analysis fragment the metagenome into small pieces, which are then sequenced in massively parallel fashion, and genes are identified by comparison to references containing known genes.
 This technique results in a highly detailed view, but is relatively expensive due to the amount of sequencing that must be performed and the computational effort required ([Atr13]_).
-A less detailed (but much cheaper and still very useful) characterization of a microbial community can be attained merely by performing targeted sequencing of marker genes.
-Sequences from marker genes are commonly grouped by similarity into operational taxonomic units (OTUs), groupings that might correspond to species, or genera, or classes, etc. A powerful way to identify the OTUs present in a sample is to amplify and sequence components of the ribosomal operon in a sample (rather than all of the genes).
+A less detailed (but much cheaper and still very useful) characterization of a microbial community can be attained by performing targeted sequencing of marker genes.
+Sequences from marker genes are commonly grouped by similarity into operational taxonomic units (OTUs), groupings that might correspond to species, or genera, or classes, etc. A powerful way to identify the OTUs present in a sample is to amplify and sequence genes encoding components of the ribosome (rather than all of the genes).
 The ribosome is a cellular component that translates transcripts into proteins that is shared across the tree of life.
-Because it believed to be under neutral evolution, mutations accrue at a relatively consistent rate, allowing it to be thought of as a “molecular clock” that provides phylogenetic information about the organism it came from ([Atr15]_).
-This technique is called amplicon sequencing.
-In bacteria and archaea, the 16S small subunit ribosomal gene is the most commonly used, while in eukaryotes the analogous 18S small subunit ribosomal gene is used (although for fungi, often parts of the internal transcribed spacer region are included for additional phylogenetic signal).
+Because it is believed to be under neutral evolution, mutations accrue at a relatively consistent rate, allowing it to be thought of as a “molecular clock” that provides phylogenetic information about the organism it came from ([Atr15]_).
+In bacteria and archaea, amplicons of the 16S small subunit ribosomal gene are the most commonly used, while in eukaryotes the analogous 18S small subunit ribosomal gene is used (although for fungi, often parts of the internal transcribed spacer region are included for additional phylogenetic signal).

 The central dogma of biology is that genes are transcribed into messenger RNAs (mRNAs), which are then translated into specific proteins.
 Tight regulation at each level is required for proper cellular function.
-If amplicon sequencing and metagenomics help answer the questions of who's there, and what are they capable of doing, transcriptomics help answer the question what are they actually doing right now?
+If amplicon sequencing and metagenomics help answer the questions of who's there, and what are they capable of doing, transcriptomics help answer the question what genes are actually being expressed right now?
 Genes that are “on” can be recognized by the presence of mRNA transcripts that identifiably correspond to the gene.
 Sequencing these transcripts elucidates which genes are actually being expressed ([Atr04]_).

 However, even the added depth provided by transcriptomic analyses does not paint the full picture.
 First, because transcripts are continuously being generated and degraded by cellular processes, only a snapshot of the transcriptome can be obtained from a single sample.
 Second, the regulatory mechanisms that govern the translation of transcripts into proteins do not treat all transcripts uniformly.
 Indeed, the abundances of proteins in a cell correlate only weakly with the abundances of their respective transcripts, as reviewed in [Atr08]_.
 Therefore, protein levels must be measured directly using proteomics techniques to answer the question of how actively are